-We are now over halfway through our Kiwanis year, and we still need to focus on achieving our goals.
-Growth With Service Is Our Purpose.
-I know I can count on you to do your part:
+We are eight months into our Kiwanis year, and we still need to focus on achieving our goals.
+Growth with service is our purpose

-Cultivate – Help us open clubs in areas not served.
-Give yourselves a 100th birthday present by finishing the year at least +1 in membership.
-Volunteer to be a part of the Formula Team.
+Cultivate – Help us establish new Clubs in areas we currently do not serve.
+Give yourselves a 100th birthday present and finish the year at least +1 in membership.
+Be a part of the Formula Team.
 Love It.
 Share It.
 Live It.

-Eliminate – If you have not pledged to rid the world of Maternal/Neonatal Tetanus please do so NOW because we want to complete our $3.5 million goal in memory of Tom Dimmock.
+Eliminate – If you haven’t pledged to help rid the world of Maternal/Neonatal Tetanus, do so NOW.
+We want to complete our $3.5 million goal in the memory Tom Dimmock.
 We are at 92% of our goal, so dig deep for Tom!

-Celebrate – Plan a special 100th Anniversary fundraiser, service project, banquet or all three.
+Celebrate – Plan a special 100th Anniversary fundraiser, service project or banquet or all three.
 Strive to be a Distinguished Club as a present to yourself for our great milestone.
 We received proclamations from Governor Haley in SC and Governor McCrory in NC proclaiming January 21, 2015 as Kiwanis Day.

-I am happy to report that the Carolinas District is +81 members through March.
-We have seven regions, fourteen divisions and 72 clubs that have positive growth this Kiwanis year.
-I am proud of all the effort being made to recruit and retain members throughout the District.
-Here are the clubs with +5 membership growth or better: Banner Elk
+It is with great pleasure that I report that we have +91 members through May.
+Six regions, seventeen divisions and 74 Clubs have positive growth this Kiwanis year.
+Be proud of all the effort that is being made to recruit and retain members.
+Here is a list of Clubs that have +4 membership growth or better: Banner Elk

 +5, Greater Greenville